James Joyce: Publication of Dubliners and A Portrait

 Joyce's fortunes changed for the better in 1913 when Richards agreed to publish Dubliners.
 It was issued on 15 June 1914, eight and a half years since Joyce had first submitted it to him.
 Around the same time, he found an unexpected advocate in Ezra Pound, who was living in London.
-On the advice of Yeats, Pound wrote to Joyce asking if he could include a poem from Chamber Music, "I Hear an Army Charging upon the Land" in the journal Des Imagistes.
-They struck up a correspondence that lasted until the late 1930s.
-Pound became Joyce's promoter, helping ensure that Joyce's works were both published and publicized.
+On Yeats's advice, Pound wrote to Joyce asking if he could include a poem from Chamber Music, "I Hear an Army Charging upon the Land", in the journal Des Imagistes.
+They began a correspondence that lasted until the late 1930s.
+Pound became Joyce's promoter, helping ensure that Joyce's works were published and publicised.

 After Pound persuaded Dora Marsden to serially publish A Portrait of the Artist as a Young Man in the London literary magazine The Egoist, Joyce's pace of writing increased.
 He completed A Portrait of the Artist as a Young Man by 1914; resumed Exiles, completing it in 1915; started the novelette Giacomo Joyce, which he eventually abandoned; and began drafting Ulysses.

 In August 1914, World War I broke out.
 Although Joyce and Stanislaus were subjects of the United Kingdom, which was now at war with Austria-Hungary, they remained in Trieste.
 Even when Stanislaus, who had publicly expressed his sympathy for the Triestine irredentists, was interned at the beginning of January 1915, Joyce chose to stay.
-In May 1915, Italy declared war on Austria-Hungary, and less than a month later Joyce took his family to Zürich in neutral Switzerland.
+In May 1915, Italy declared war on Austria-Hungary, and less than a month later Joyce took his family to Zurich in neutral Switzerland.